-All the pupils on our SEND Support list will either have an Individual Education Plan (IEP) or a Pastoral Support Plan (PSP) setting out targets and any provision required that is additional to and different from usual classroom provision.
+All the pupils on our SEND Support list will either have a Provision map (PM), an Individual Education Plan (IEP) or a Pastoral Support Plan (PSP) setting out targets and any provision required that is additional to and different from usual classroom provision.

+Children who require additional aids to support them in their learning, such as a touchtyping, a wobble cushion or similar will typically have a Provision Map.
 Children requiring targeted support in areas of learning, speech or physical development will typically have an IEP.
 Children requiring targeted support in their Social, Emotional and Mental Health needs will have a PSP.
 In some instances, children will have both.